tetrapod00/godot-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

 - The **Import** dock, after selecting the 3D scene by clicking it once in the FileSystem dock.
-- The **Advanced Import Settings** dialog, which can be accessed by double-clicking the 3D scene in the FileSystem dock or by clicking the **Advanced…** button in the Import dock.
+- The :wndw:`Advanced Import Settings` dialog, which can be accessed by double-clicking the 3D scene in the FileSystem dock or by clicking the :btn:`Advanced…` button in the Import dock.
 This allows you to customize per-object options in Godot.
 - :ref:`Import hints <doc_importing_3d_scenes_node_type_customization>`, which are special
   suffixes added to object names in the 3D modeling software.
 This allows you to